Benefits of Doing Squats – Introduction

 You can even do a few sets of warm-ups and then a few sets of squats, and spend less than 30 minutes.

 Squats can reduce the amount of time that you have to spend working out.

-Do the core exercises like squats, deadlifts and pushups and forget the rest that are not transforming your body the way you want.
+Do the core exercises like squats, deadlifts, and pushups, and forget the rest that is not transforming your body the way you want.

-For the time put in, squats are incredibly effective.
+For the time put in, squats are incredibly useful.

 I know that they are harder and less comfortable to do, but that is the point.